-The Certificate of Proficiency in Software Development focuses on frontend and backend development of software in the field of Information Technology.
+The Software Development Certificate of Proficiency focuses on frontend and backend development of software in the field of Information Technology.
 Courses includes Programming I, prepares students for exams like Microsoft Python Certification Exam 98-381 and PCAP 31-02 (Certified Associate in Python Programming Certification).
 The second course, Programming II, prepares students for exams like CPA (C++ Certified Associate Programmer Certification) and CPP (C++ Certified Professional Programmer Certification).
 Students will be required to complete a course on Web Development for this certification to understand the working of frontend (HTML, CSS and JavaScript).
 Students are also expected to complete a course in Linux/ Unix Operating System and understand how commands are developed using C programming language in this program.
-Credits earned in this program apply to the Associate of Applied Science (A.A.S) in Computer Information Systems Technology.
+Credits earned in this program apply to the Computer Information Systems Technology Associate of Applied Science (A.A.S) degree.